-Pennsylvania has a population of more than 12.7 million people.1 The state has the highest-paid private detectives in non-metropolitan areas ($55,780) and has the fourth-highest level of employment for private detectives in the US (1,560).2 Though many work in the state, Pennsylvania is relatively silent on the rules and restrictions for fugitive recovery agents, a.k.a. bounty hunters.
+Pennsylvania has a population of more than 12.9 million people.1 Though many fugitive recovery agents, also known as bounty hunters, work in Pennsylvania, the state is relatively silent on the rules and restrictions for these professionals.
 Pennsylvania allows the practice of bounty hunting in the apprehension of fugitives, but bounty hunters must be employed by a licensed professional bail bondsman.
-To learn more about the basic requirements and process for becoming a bounty hunter in Pennsylvania, read the guide below.
+To learn more about the basic requirements and process for becoming a bounty hunter in Pennsylvania, continue reading.

 Requirements for Prospective Bounty Hunters in Pennsylvania

-As of early 2017, Pennsylvania law set no specific requirements for bounty hunters in the state.
+As of early 2022, Pennsylvania law set no specific requirements for bounty hunters in the state.
 As a result, bounty hunters in Pennsylvania are not currently required to become licensed, although in recent legislative sessions efforts have been made to more tightly regulate the profession.
-However, you may be interested in becoming licensed as a professional bondsman through the Pennsylvania Insurance Department, especially if you wish to work independently.
+However, you may be interested in becoming licensed as a professional bail bond producer through the Pennsylvania Insurance Department, especially if you wish to work independently.
 Only licensed bondsmen can issue bail bonds and direct the recovery of “skips” from bail in the state.